Marvin-VW/3dengine_doc/docs/modules/window.rst

     .. method:: mouse_event_handler()

-    The `mouse_event_handler` method handles the mouse interactions with the window, allowing users to rotate the camera view by dragging or clicking inside the window by right-click.
+    The :mod:`mouse_event_handler` method handles the mouse interactions with the window, allowing users to rotate the camera view by dragging or clicking inside the window by right-click.

     .. note::
         With the left click, you can drag your view like on Google Maps.
 With the right click, your mouse movement will control the camera, and a double right-click will exit this mode.